The University of Wisconsin Press

 "McLaughlin takes seriously the critical and theoretical activity of everyday people and does so in a way that will empower these very populations to take seriously their own activities as theorists....
 A manifesto that is sure to be heard by the younger generation of thinkers in American cultural studies."Henry Jenkins, MIT, author of Textual Poachers: Television Fans and Participatory Culture

 Thomas McLaughlin is professor of English at Appalachian State University.
-He is the author of Literature: The Power of Language and coeditor of Critical Terms for Literary Study and Reading for Difference.Inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
+He is the author of Literature: The Power of Language and coeditor of Critical Terms for Literary Study and Reading for Difference.Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 192 pp. 6 x 9